 MGL-32 grenade launcher

 There’s a reason this launcher only has a minuscule drop rate and can only be found in chests – it’s legitimately OP.
 The MGL-3 Grenade Launcher uses the same ammo as rocket launchers – it carries six in the drum and six spare – so you’ll want your team to give you any and all rockets they pick up.
 Its range isn’t great and you’ll need to get used to arcing your shots if you want to drop players at mid-range, but it’s a one-hit kill to fully-armoured enemies and can be spammed.

 The damage potential is unmatched – if a squad pushes up on you, then you can wipe them out in seconds.
 It’s also incredibly useful for taking down cars and trucks as it only takes two shots to completely blow up even a truck.

-If there’s one weapon on this list that will probably see a nerf sometime in the future, it’s the DMR 14.
+Despite receiving two nerfs, the DMR 14 has managed to keep its place in the Warzone meta.
 The DMR 14 excels at medium to long range, making it perfect for picking off enemies in Verdansk.
 What makes the DMR 14 so powerful is the incredible accuracy coupled with the high damage output – it only takes a few bullets to put someone out of their misery.
 Take a look at our DMR 14 Warzone loadout guide to understand just how deadly this weapon can be in the right hands.